codeREADr/api/1.0/contents/BarcodeGenerator.md

 <a name="head"></a><h1>API: Barcode Generator</h1>

+{page_header_info}
+{ "title":"Barcode Generator in codeREADr API",
+  "meta":"Learn how to generate a regular and branded barcode with the required and optional variables." }
+{page_header_info}

 Make sure to read the [API Overview](../README.md) before reading this document.
 *Note:* The API URL for generating barcodes is different from the normal API URL.
 ```